vuthuyduong/dnabarcoder/README.md

 - To predict a global similarity cut-off at the genus level of the moldITS dataset for example, use the followig command:

-../../dnabarcoder.py predict -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6 -mc 400
+../../dnabarcoder.py predict -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6 -ml 400

+The prediction is saved in the file dnabarcoder/filamentousfungalITS.predicted, and the predicted cutoffs are saved in a json format file dnabarcoder/filamentousfungalITS.cutoffs.json and a tab delimited format file dnabarcoder/filamentousfungalITS.cutoffs.json.txt

 - To predict local similarity cut-offs at the genus level of the filamentousfungalITS dataset for example, use the followig command:

-../../dnabarcoder.py predict -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6 -hp 5,4,3,2 -mc 400
+../../dnabarcoder.py predict -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6 -hp 5,4,3,2 -ml 400

-The prediction will be saved in the json file dnabarcoder/filamentousfungalITS.predicted and the cut-offs will be saved in the json file dnabarcoder/filamentousfungalITS.cutoffs
+We can also predict the local cutoffs at a given rank individually:

+../../dnabarcoder.py predict -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6 -hp 5 -ml 400

+or in a given taxa:

+../../dnabarcoder.py predict -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6 -hp 5 -ml 400 -taxa Ascomycota

 - To predict global and local similarity cut-offs for the moldITS dataset at the species level, we first need to remove sequences of species complexes that are indistinguishable by ITS with 100% similarity score:

-../../dnabarcoder.py remove -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 7 -sim dnabarcoder/moldITS.sim -mc 400 -t 1
+../../dnabarcoder.py remove -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 7 -sim dnabarcoder/moldITS.sim -ml 400 -t 1

 Here t is the threshold or cut-off for removing sequences of the same complex.
-The results will be saved in dnabarcoder/filamentousfungalITS.diff.fasta dna dnabarcoder/filamentousfungalITS.similar
+The results will be saved in dnabarcoder/filamentousfungalITS.species.diff.fasta dna dnabarcoder/filamentousfungalITS.similar

 -To predict global similarity cut-off for species identification of the moldITS dataset:

-../../dnabarcoder.py -i filamentousfungalITS.diff.fasta -c filamentousfungalITS.current.classification -st 0.9 -et 1 -s 0.001 -p 7 -mc 400 -sim dnabarcoder/filamentousfungalITS.sim -prefix filamentousfungalITS
+../../dnabarcoder.py predict -i filamentousfungalITS.diff.fasta -c filamentousfungalITS.current.classification -st 0.9 -et 1 -s 0.001 -p 7 -ml 400 -sim dnabarcoder/filamentousfungalITS.sim -prefix filamentousfungalITS

+The prefix is to save the prediction and the predicted cutoffs in files dnabarcoder/filamentousfungalITS.predicted, dnabarcoder/filamentousfungalITS.cutoffs.json and dnabarcoder/filamentousfungalITS.cutoffs.json.txt.

--To predict local similarity cut-offs for species identification of the moldITS dataset:
+-To predict local similarity cut-offs for species identification of the filamentousfungalITS dataset:

-../../dnabarcoder.py -i filamentousfungalITS.diff.fasta -c filamentousfungalITS.current.classification -st 0.9 -et 1 -s 0.001 -p 7 -hp 6,5,4,3,2 -mc 400 -sim dnabarcoder/filamentousfungalITS.sim -prefix moldITS
+../../dnabarcoder.py predict -i filamentousfungalITS.diff.fasta -c filamentousfungalITS.current.classification -st 0.9 -et 1 -s 0.001 -p 7 -hp 6,5,4,3,2 -ml 400 -sim dnabarcoder/filamentousfungalITS.sim -prefix moldITS

-The prediction will be saved in the json file dnabarcoder/filamentousfungalITS.predicted and the cut-offs will be saved in the json file dnabarcoder/filamentousfungalITS.cutoffs
+The prediction and cutoffs will be saved in the files dnabarcoder/filamentousfungalITS.predicted, dnabarcoder/filamentousfungalITS.cutoffs.json and dnabarcoder/filamentousfungalITS.cutoffs.json.txt.

+To compute the best cutoffs:

+../../dnabarcoder.py best -i dnabarcoder/filamentousfungalITS.cutoffs.json -c filamentousfungalITS.current.classification

+The best similarity cut-offs are saved in json and text format files dnabarcoder/filamentousfungalITS.cutoffs.best.json and dnabarcoder/filamentousfungalITS.cutoffs.best.txt.

 ## Classification/Assigment